 - What to eat in Mai Chau?
 There are lots of local eateries in Lac Village, serving mostly rice with local meat, fish and vegetables.
 The choices are not so diverse, though.
 Our lunch there included rice, boiled vegetables, one fried egg, grilled pork and smoked buffalo meat (which is a local speciality).
 I remember we paid around 200.000VND + for 2 people.

 - When to visit Mai Chau?
-Mai Chau is a valley surrounded by mountains, making its temperature lower than that of Hanoi.
+Mai Chau is a valley surrounded by mountains so its temperature is lower than Hanoi’s.
 Spring time when flowers bloom is a beautiful season to visit Mai Chau.
 You can also come here in May / June (harvest season) to see the stunning golden color of rice paddy fields.

 - Where to stay in Mai Chau?
 There are lots of local homestays, guest houses, and hotels here for you to choose from.
 Check out the list of accommodations in Mai Chau here.

 Mai Chau Countryside Homestay

 Now here’s the lovely Mai Chau homestay which I totally recommend.
 This homestay lies serenely in Pom Coong Village, which is around 10 minutes’ walk from the touristy Lac Village.

 To access these stilt houses, you need to walk on a Koi fish “stream”.
 (It actually feels quite cool to walk this way!)
 Just next to this “stream” is a cafe/bar where you can relax, enjoy a glass of tropical mocktail, watch the fish swimming and behold the beautiful scenery of rice paddy fields at the same time.

 If you don’t need a room at Mai Chau Countryside Homestay, this cafe is still worth a visit as its peace and tranquility are truly a haven from the hustles and bustles of Hanoi.